catmengi/DynamicRPC/README.md

  If you want server-client build you could use something like this

- `gcc -c rpc*.c aes.chashtable.c/hashtable.c tqueque/tqueque.c `
+ `gcc -c rpc*.c aes.c hashtable.c/hashtable.c tqueque/tqueque.c `

  and then link they with your .o files and libffi and pthread